Egress Gateway Best Practices

 --set ipMasqAgent.config.nonMasqueradeCIDRs[2]=192.168.0.0/16

-cilium offers two ways to tell BPF masquerade which traffic NOT to SNAT:
+Cilium provides two ways to tell BPF masquerade which traffic should not be SNATed:

 |---|---|---|

-So Native Routing + Egress Gateway must use nonMasqueradeCIDRs.
-This guide standardizes on it everywhere Native + Egress is involved.
+Therefore, Native Routing + Egress Gateway must use nonMasqueradeCIDRs.
+This guide uses this as the standard for all Native + Egress scenarios.

 --namespace kube-system \